gumaerc-testorg/18.s996-spring-2013/content/pages/syllabus.md

 Homework is also worth 33% of your grade.
 It will be collected weekly.
 Late homework will generally not be accepted.
 Just turn in what you have when the homework is due.

 The rest of your grade is based on your final project.
 This can either be an oral presentation or a publishable document.
-See the [Projects]({{< baseurl >}}/pages/projects) section for more details.
+See the {{% resource_link 77876f98-d3aa-c1b7-bbd1-27c66dd48b01 "Projects" %}} section for more details.

 {{< tableopen >}}
 {{< theadopen >}}